 WordPress.com provides a blog subscription feature that can be used as a newsletter feature or a way to send updates to readers via email.
 You can let people subscribe to your newsletter by adding the blog subscription widget to your sidebar.

-We could set up a blog that’s strictly for newsletters and then set up a blog subscription widget on the blog.
+We could register a second blog that’s strictly for newsletters and then set up a blog subscription widget on the blog.
 Every post in the blog would be a newsletter and subscribers get the newsletters by email.
 You create a custom menu on the main blog and include a custom link to the newsletter blog in the custom menu.

 Tip from WordPress.com Support Documentation: Companies may want to create a specific blog to use just for newsletters.
 If you already own a domain name, you could even get a subdomain such as newsletters.mycompany.com.
 See the subdomains help page for more details about custom subdomains.